-Thus, this study aims to examine the effect of career calling on learning engagement mediated by career adaptability in final year students of the Faculty of Economics and Business, Universitas Negeri Padang.
-It is hoped that the findings of this study can contribute to designing more effective learning and career development strategies to improve learning engagement and student readiness in facing the world of work.
+Therefore, this study aims to examine the effect of career calling on learning engagement mediated by career adaptability in final-year students.
+The results are expected to be the basis for formulating learning strategies and career development for students in higher education.